 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) laboratory assessments; (2) tests; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) laboratory assessments; (2) tests; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Associate Professor Connie Locher

 - lectures: 39 hours

 tutorials/case studies: 9 hours

 Patrick, G. L. An Introduction to Medicinal Chemistry, 6th edn: Oxford University Press 2017